 A stopover in the village of Aubrac

 Visitors looking for authenticity and a change of scenery, take a timeless break by going to the small village of Aubrac located near Saint-Chély-d'Aubrac.
 Explore the remains of the old Dômerie and hospital, visit its church and taste the local gastronomy with a aligoth in a fugitive.
-To take advantage of the immensity of nature that surrounds you, lovers of hiking can take a portion of the GR65 in the footsteps of pilgrims on the Way to Santiago de Compostela.
-With this 18 km round trip itinerary, soak up the atmosphere of this very special place, isolated in the heart of thevast pastures.
+To take advantage of the immensity of nature that surrounds you, lovers of hiking can borrow a portion of the GR65 in the footsteps of pilgrims of the Way of Saint-Jacques-de-Compostelle.
+With this loop of approximately 19 km, soak up the atmosphere of this very special place, isolated in the heart of thevast pastures.